SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 April, 2022 at 23:03:58
+# Last Refreshed - 01 May, 2022 at 00:26:04
 The Latest Activity was a Ride -

 <b>Get the bike ready for tomorrow so quick check everything is OK</b>

 which happened on 30 April, 2022 at 12:26:21

-Which is 0 years, 0 months, 0 days, 10 hours and 37 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 11 hours and 59 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/7064123593